weninthelab/wenlog/content/posts/js-type-coercion-madness.md

 +++
-title = "JavaScript's Type Coercion Madness: When Numbers Become Strings and Logic Goes Wild" description = "Explore the bizarre world of JavaScript type coercion with mind-bending examples that will make you question everything you know about data types" date = 2025-06-02 draft = false
+title = "JavaScript Type Coercion Madness" description = "Explore the bizarre world of JavaScript type coercion with mind-bending examples that will make you question everything you know about data types" date = 2025-06-02 draft = false